Hal0g3n/wEb-fiZzik/docs/Neutron Stars/Intro.md

 > neutron stars fights back with its last light.*

 ## A Prelude
-You may have heard of neutron stars before, but what are really they?
+You may have heard of neutron stars before, but what are they really?
 Neutron stars are very nearly the densest objects in the universe, right before black holes.
 With a mass close to that of our sun, they are usually a few dozen kilometers across.

 Neutron stars are fundamentally different from stars, despite the name.
-Stars generate heat energy through nuclei fusion,
+Stars generate heat energy through nuclei fusion, ...

 But how do they form?

-When giant stars die, they can go supernova -- i.e. explode with the power output of an entire galaxy -- and form one of two things.
+When giant stars die, they can go supernova -- i.e., explode with the power output of an entire galaxy -- and form one of two things.
 If the star was big enough, then the remnants of the star rushing inwards before the explosion get close enough together that gravity can overcome the Pauli Exclusion principle (we'll get to that later)